Blake-Loveland/landgrid-support/_articles/parcel-data-faq.md

 **When was your data last updated?**

 On average 94% of our parcels have been refreshed in the last 12 months, with most of those in the last 6 months.
-We work on a rolling update schedule, refreshing county data directly for 100-300 counties per month.
+We work on a rolling update schedule, refreshing county data directly for 100-300 counties per month, usually grouped by state.

+Monthly we share, both in machine readable format and via a monthly update email, what counties have been updated, and what states are in the pipeline for the upcoming quarter.
+[An example of our Monthly Data Update Email is available.](https://landgrid.com/blog/janparcelupdate)

 Our USPS related attributes are unpdated monthly for our entire data set.